Rashid Bashir: Academia and research

-(ii) Prof. Bashir has also made pioneering contributions towards development of micro-mechanical sensors for biological applications.
+Prof. Bashir has also made pioneering contributions towards development of micro-mechanical sensors for biological applications.
 His group first demonstrated the development of nanometer scale thick cantilevers for detection of viruses and also demonstrated that attachment of proteins on these structures can affect their stiffness, which can affect their resonant frequencies.
 These studies also revealed fundamental insight into the adsorption of proteins on these structures is function of the area of the sensors, and these findings have significant impact on the design of nanoscale mechanical sensors.
 He extended this work to study physical properties of mammalian cell such their mass and stiffness.
 His group most recently developed micromechanical resonant mass sensors for the detection of cell mass versus time for single adherent cell mass and found that the cell growth rate increases with cell mass.

-(iii) Most recently, Prof. Bashir's group has had a series of articles (many of them as journal covers) that use 3D stereolithography and printing of hydrogel and polymer structures for applications in tissue engineering and biological machines.
+Most recently, Prof. Bashir's group has had a series of articles (many of them as journal covers) that use 3D stereolithography and printing of hydrogel and polymer structures for applications in tissue engineering and biological machines.
 They demonstrated the cells remain viable and that these can be used to generate new blood vessels in-vivo with precise spatial control.
 They have also recently demonstrated printing of mm scale biological robots driven by cardiac cells and skeletal muscle cells and showed controlled directional motion.
 Work was highlighted in Popular Mechanics, The New York Times, Popular Science, CNN, and many other news venues.

 Research leadership

 Prof. Bashir has demonstrated his leadership skills by assembling and leading large national grants.
 He was PI on NSF IGERT on Cellular and Molecular Mechanics and Bionanotechnology at UIUC and PI on NIH Training Grant on Cancer Nanotechnology at UIUC.
 He is Campus Lead on NSF Science and Technology Center on Emergent Behavior of Integrated Cellular Systems (headquartered at MIT, with partners at Georgia Tech and UIUC) and a Member of the Executive Committee of the NSF Nanoscale Science and Engineering Engineering at Ohio State University.
 He also served on the external advisory board of the NIH-funded BioMEMS Resource Center at Harvard/MGH and the NIH-funded Center for Cancer Nanotechnology Excellence at Stanford University.
 He is also co-thrust lead in a recently funded MERSEC at UIUC and Co-PI of an NSF Training Grant on Building Miniature Brain Machinery.
+He played a foundational role in the development of the Chan Zuckerberg Biohub Chicago awarded in 2023 and is on the leadership executive committee.